shepai/OpenEduBot/Instructions and code/README.md

 There are different chassis that the library currently supports.
 Of course, you can build and make your own, but these are the chassis we have built support for.

+For both the wheelbot_2 chassis variants, the Raspberry Pi Pico Robotics board has support for both circuitpython and micropython.
+[The uf2 file is available here for Pi Pico circuitPython](https://raw.githubusercontent.com/shepai/OpenEduBot/main/Assets/adafruit-circuitpython-cytron_maker_pi_rp2040-en_GB-7.3.2.uf2).

 ## MicroPython
 MicroPython is the default on the Raspberry Pi Pico.
+The Raspberry Pi Pico can be converted to use CircuitPython, and vice versa.
+Our library supports both the PiMaker board and the pico on the CircuitPython variant.

 ### [WheelBot](https://github.com/shepai/OpenEduBot/tree/main/Instructions%20and%20code/WheelBot)
 Wheelbot is a robot that uses... wheels and a ball caster.
 It is  great for line following, obstacle avoiding, and light following tasks.
 This small cheap chassis can allow cheap robotics teaching in schools.
 This makes use of motor drivers and breadboards, allowing you to build your own circuits.
 This robot is better for teaching electronic tasks, and good for audience who require longer.